victoria-kp/victoria-kp.github.io/_pages/cv.md

       Download Resume
     </a>
     <br>
-    This version highlights my experience and projects relevant to industry and applied AI research roles.
+    This version emphasizes relevant experience in AI, data science, and software engineering.
   </p>

   <p>